fahimrahman002/Video-Lecture-To-PDF/README.md

 	python main.py
 	`

 > [Note: It will take some time to generate the pdf.
-Meanwhile it will print the similarity scrore while getting an unique frame and move the processed videos to ProcessedVideos folder.]
+Meanwhile it will print the similarity score while getting an unique frame and move the processed videos to ProcessedVideos folder.]

 After successful execution, you will find your desired PDFs in the folder called pdf.